csuttles/fprintsniff/README.md

-# pixelprint
+# fprintsniff

-This is a way to serve a 1x1 pixel and sniff traffic to grab the client-hello of a tls handshake, and other passive OS detection information.
+This is a way grab tls fingerpint info (ja3/ja3s) from TLS straffic.

 The name is the basic idea.
-You fetch a *pixel*, this program *print*s some info you that was sent during the request.
+A connection is made, this program grabs the fingerprint from the sniffed data

 ## install
 clone this repo